NMillard/learnings/getting organized.md

 Talents write the performance reviews - and the target audience is themselves.
 A performance review is for a talent to reflect on his own performance, expectations, and career as a whole, and ensure he is on track.

-Your job as a manager is to coach talents on what goes into a well written slef-performance evaluation.'
+Your job as a manager is to coach talents on what goes into a well written slef-performance evaluation.

 ### Optimize for developer joy

 **Prioritize:**
 Real progress > Checkbox ticking.
 Value > Arbitrary project management metrics.
-Code quality > hasty deliverables.
+Code quality > Hasty deliverables.
 Documentation > Tribal knowledge.
 Verbal feedback > Written feedback.

+Progress is sometimes measured in how many user stories did you do in a certain period of time, or, progress is reported as how many tasks are checked off disregarding their actual importance.
+Real progress is made when it has a positive effect on the team and customers.
+That's the only kind of progress that matters.